IsaiahDicristoforo/QuizAppGroupProject/README.md

 Then a game code such as 19583ab should generated so that players can play the game.

 1.2\
-Given that a user enter a game code such as 19583ab to join a game, and a game with that code exists,\
+Given that a user enter a game code such as 19583ab to join a game, and an open game with that code exists,\
 When the user is directed to the game queue, they will be prompted to enter a game username, ie: Isaiah123\
 Then they should be entered into the game and see a list of other waiting players and their usernames.